News

 Tilak Varma

-But the batter’s abdominal injury during the Vijay Hazare Trophy 2025-26 has made his participation in the T20 World Cup 2026 doubtful.
-Currently, he has been sidelined from the initial three fixtures of India’s five-match T20I series against New Zealand, and Shreyas Iyer has been added to the squad.
-But a late recovery might see him get ruled out of the defending champions’ squad as well.
+The 23-year-old is a mainstay in the India T20I squad.
+Tilak Varma was in great touch during South Africa T20Is, notching up 187 runs in four matches.
+But an abdominal injury during the Vijay Hazare Trophy 2025-26 has made his participation in the T20 World Cup 2026 doubtful.
+He has been sidelined from three out of five fixtures of India’s T20I series against New Zealand, and Shreyas Iyer has been added to the squad.
+But a late recovery might see him ruled out of the defending champions’ squad.

-Check the full India squad for T20 World Cup 2026 here.
+Check the full India squad for T20 World Cup 2026 here

 Washington Sundar

 The reigning champions could be struck by another injury blow in the form of Washington Sundar.
 The all-rounder was ruled out of India’s ODI series against the Black Caps after suffering a side strain in the series opener.
 Ayush Badoni was added to the squad as a replacement for the remaining two matches.
+However, Ravi Bishnoi was included in the Men in Blue’s T20I squad for the rest of the white-ball series.
+This poses a significant threat of Sundar missing out on the hosts’ squad for their T20 title defence.

 Michael Bracewell

 The stand-in skipper, Michael Bracewell, also picked up an injury in his left calf while fielding in the India vs New Zealand ODI series decider.
 The blow kept him on the sidelines for the entire match as Daryl Mitchell took up the leadership duties for the game.
+However, the New Zealand cricket board is yet to release any further statement on the all-rounder’s injury status ahead of the T20 World Cup 2026.

 Adam Milne